Why Johnson’s plan for two borders is unlikely to fly

 For the DUP, it may look like a defendable compromise.
 But for businesses in the North it would involve border checks in both directions, with one business group, Manufacturing NI, tweeting last night that “we’re thrown under the bus.”

 Johnson now says that if the EU does not negotiate on the basis of this “final offer”, the UK will push ahead and leave under a no-deal on October 31st.
-Whether he can achieve this, given the legislation passed by the Commons legally ruling this out, now looks like the vital question.
+We wait to see now if this latest plan leads to negotiations.
+If not, whether he can achieve the October 31st exit , given the legislation passed by the Commons legally ruling this out, now looks like the vital question.